kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 bogged down.
 -->

-#### Story 1: Pods in the Deferred resize status no longer require manual interversion.
+#### Story 1: Pods in the Deferred resize status no longer require manual intervention.

 Users are enabled to instruct the system to automatically evict lower-priority workloads rather than the resize request sitting there indefinitely.